Originate/guide/scala/scala.md

       c <- futureC
     } yield a + b + c
     ```
-Unless `futureB` depends on `a` and `futureC` depends on `b`, that will unecessarily chain the `Future`s, only starting one after the previous one has finished, which most likely defeats its purpose.
+Unless `futureB` depends on `a` and `futureC` depends on `b`, that will unnecessarily chain the `Future`s, only starting one after the previous one has finished, which most likely defeats its purpose.
 To properly combine the results of `Future`s started in parallel, using the following idiom:
     ```scala
     val fa = futureA
     val fb = futureB